libremfg/rhize-docs/content/deploy/restore/graphdb.md

 Before you start, ensure you have the following:

-- The GraphDB helm chart
+- The GraphDB Helm chart
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - A [Database backup]({{< relref "../backup/graphdb" >}})